phoeagon/dev-random-as-a-service/README.md

         count: The number of random bytes to acquire.
 The limitation depends on the quota of your subscription plan.
 For free users, it's limited to 4096.
-        io: either 'binary' or 'text'.
-Default is 'text', which converts random data to its corresponding hexidecimal representation for human-readability.
+        io: either 'binary', 'ascii' or 'text'.
+Default is 'text', which converts random data to its corresponding hexidecimal representation for human-readability. 'binary' serves raw binary streams and 'ascii' the same raw-binary stream but pretending to be HTML by manipulating its `Content-Type` header.

 For example, to get 1234 bytes of random data as binary stream from `/dev/random`, and force server to return a status code of `503 Service Unavailable`